-PFC 258 PHOTOGRAPHIC AND MEDIA PROBLEMS
+PFC 258 PHOTOGRAPHIC AND MEDIA PROBLEMS (1T.
+2E) 2 credits

 This course deals with special problems in the student's area of interest.
 Emphasis is placed on design, technique and results.
 Upon completion, the student will be able to produce professional quality photographs in one particular area of photography.